 Katie Gudiksen, Ph.D., is a Senior Health Policy Researcher for The Source on Healthcare Price and Competition.
 She is a recent graduate of the UCSF/UC Hastings Master of Science in Health Policy and Law program, where she studied policy solutions to promote competition in the pharmaceutical industry.
 Prior to joining The Source, she co-founded a cancer diagnostics company and worked as Director of Technology where she worked to develop technologies to detect biomarker signatures for aggressive prostate cancer.
 She also holds an A.M. and Ph.D. in Chemistry from Harvard University and a B.S. and B.A. from Hope College.

-Laura Hagen, J.D., is a Health Policy Researcher for the UCSF/UC Hastings Consortium and is currently working on The State Laws Impacting Healthcare Cost and Quality (SLIHCQ) Database.
-This database compiles state laws and regulations governing price transparency, provider market power, provider payment, provider networks and health insurance benefit design.
+Laura Hagen, J.D., is a Health Policy Researcher for the UCSF/UC Hastings Consortium.
+She is currently working on The State Laws Impacting Healthcare Cost and Quality (SLIHCQ) Database.
 Prior to joining The Source, she maintained the Health Reform Tracker, a project of the UCSF/UC Hastings Consortium that tracked national and California health care reform efforts under the first year of Donald Trump’s presidency.
 Laura attended the University of California, Hastings College of the Law, where she graduated with a concentration in law and health sciences.
+While at UC Hastings, Laura researched Food and Drug Administration regulations and their practical effects on the industry.
+Her work has been published in the American Bar Association’s The Health Lawyer and has been honored with the first place prize for the 18th Annual Epstein Becker Green Health Law Writing Competition.

 Samuel “Sammy” Chang, J.D., is a Health Policy Researcher for The Source on Healthcare Price and Competition.
 He currently writes the monthly California Legislative Beat on the Source Blog.
 Prior to joining The Source, he served as the Student Caucus Chair for the Executive Oversight Board for the University of California, Student Health Insurance Plan and worked as a legal intern for the California Department of Managed Health Care’s Office of Legal Services.
 At UC Hastings, he received a CALI Award for Academic Excellence for his work on the Public Policy and Law Workgroup.
 He additionally contributed to the California Senate Committee on Business, Professions, and Economic Development background paper on pharmacy benefit managers.
 Sammy has been recognized by the American Bar Association and the UC Hastings Board of Directors for his vision and dedicated leadership and has testified in front of the California Assembly Judiciary Committee and the ABA Commission on the Future of Legal Education.
 Sammy is a recent graduate of UC Hastings College of the Law with a concentration in law and health sciences and holds a B.S. degree in Biochemistry/Cell Biology from UC San Diego.